Are you an adviser? Go to Unbiased Pro

 Deductible expenses

 The simplest way to reduce your tax liability is to claim for legitimate deductible business expenses.
-Here is a sample list:

-• Office costs – from basic stationery to your phone bills
+• Office costs: from basic stationery to your phone bills

-• Travel – this includes fuel, train and bus fairs and parking
+• Travel: this includes fuel, train and bus fairs and parking

-• Clothing – uniforms or anything you wear specifically for work
+• Clothing: uniforms or anything you wear specifically for work

-• Staff costs – salaries and subcontractor costs all count
+• Staff costs: salaries and subcontractor costs all count

-• Stock and raw materials – anything you buy to sell on may qualify
+• Stock and raw materials: anything you buy to sell on may qualify

-• Financial outlay – this can include bank charges and insurance premiums
+• Financial outlay: this can include bank charges and insurance premiums

-• Running your premises – things like heating, lighting and business rates are legitimate expenses
+• Running your premises: things like heating, lighting and business rates are legitimate expenses

-• Marketing – your advertising and marketing costs, such as money spent on maintaining your website
+• Marketing: your advertising and marketing costs, such as money spent on maintaining your website

 Offset losses against your profits

 If your business makes a loss in any given tax year, such as from trading, through selling assets or on property income, you can usually claim relief from corporation tax by offsetting the losses against profits.
-You do this via your company tax return (or your self-assessment tax return if you are a sole trader or partner).

 If you wish, you can carry over losses to offset against future years’ profits, thus reducing the tax you need to pay next year (for example).
+You can even carry losses back to previous years’ profits, provided they were made in the same trade.

 Get accounting advice